melsman/mlkit/download.md

 ### Installation

-To install the MLKit, see the [README](https://github.com/melsman/mlkit/blob/master/README.md) file.
+To install the MLKit, see [Installation](http://github.com/melsman/mlkit).

 ### Very old versions of the MLKit